craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Nova
 > A fine light-pink powder derived from Dareanamon.
 When inhaled, Nova pushes the body to an extreme, pushing adrenaline throughout the body and destroying any sense of inhibition.
-Addiction and overdose is common.
+Addiction and overdose is common and deadly.

 Upon inhalation, make a DC (10 + (G + 2)) Constitution Saving Throw.
 If you succeed, your speed increases by 5', your AC increases by (G - 2) or 1, whichever is greater, and you gain +G to hit on Ranged Attacks for the next minute.
-Otherwise, you are Poisoned and Paral
+Otherwise, you are Poisoned and Paralyzed for the next minute.

 **Ingredients**;
 - XXX

 #### Smokebulb
->
+> A brown mushroom spotted in pink growths.
+When inhaling the smoke produced by burning the mushroom, users report a near instant sense of calm, and within minutes, otherworldly visions.
+Addiction is common, and overdosage will likely lead to permanent mental damage.

-Upon ...
+Upon inhalation, make a DC (10 + (G * 2)) Constitution Saving Throw.
+If you succeed, you gain Truesight and Blindsight at ((G + 1) * 5) feet for the next 10 minutes.
+Otherwise, your Wisdom and Charisma Modifiers are reduced by G for the next 10 minutes.

 #### Bulbkiss
->
+> A sickly brown powder derived from Smokebulb.
+When inhaled, users report instant euphoria, energy, and confidence in themselves.
+Addiction is common, and overdose can be deadly alone, but will likely always result in the user persuing some actions that result in their death.

 Upon ...